Motiv Ring's new security features take the wearable beyond fitness tracking

 The Motiv Ring will add multiple forms of biometric identification in the near future for extra security.
 Motiv says it'll be able to use fingerprint sensing or facial recognition, which is common on modern smartphones.
 The Motiv Ring also has a new WalkID feature (currently in beta), which uses the Motiv Ring's fitness tracking abilities to identify you based off of the way you walk (your gait).

-These security features are useful, but what makes the Motiv Ring stand out is that these features come in addition to its fitness tracking, which measures steps, sleep and heart rate.
+These security features come in addition to its fitness tracking, which measures steps, sleep and heart rate.
 Not bad for a device that fits on your finger.

 The new security features are available to current Motiv Ring owners via software update, or you can buy the new version of the Motiv Ring on the MyMotiv website and through select retailers.